drewcrawford/send_cells/README.md

 - Zero overhead compared to the underlying future
 - Requires manual verification of thread safety

+### `UnsafeSyncCell<T>`

+Allows sharing non-Sync types without runtime checks:
+- No synchronization overhead
+- Requires `unsafe` blocks for all access
+- Suitable when external synchronization is guaranteed

 ## When to Use Each Type

 | Type | Use When | Performance | Safety |